Last stand: Syria's rebel Idlib prepares for a losing battle

 The province, the size of Lebanon, has been the beating heart of the rebellion for years.
 In rebel hands since 2015, it is the largest contiguous territory they controlled.
 It has access to Turkish borders, securing supply lines for weapons, fighters and aid.

-For the past two years, Idlib became the shoe-box into which were pushed an estimated 20,000 rebel fighters from around the country, after their losses to government troops and surrender deals negotiated with Russia and Damascus following devastating sieges.
+For the past two years, Idlib saw an influx of an estimated 20,000 rebel fighters from around the country after their losses to government troops and surrender deals negotiated with Russia and Damascus following devastating sieges.
 Civilians who refused to go back under government rule were also bussed there, nearly doubling the province's population.

 Among the estimated 60,000 opposition fighters in Idlib are at least 10,000 radicals affiliated with the al-Qaida-linked group, Hayat Tahrir al-Sham (Arabic for Levant Liberation Committee).
+The group denies it is linked to al-Qaida.
 Thousands of foreign fighters, from China, Europe and the Middle East, are the backbone of the radical groups.

 The Turkish reinforcements are going to 12 observation points that Ankara set up around Idlib last year under a deal with Russia and Iran creating a "de-escalation zone."
 The deal also effectively stopped an earlier government advance and set Turkey up as Idlib's protector.